CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 # Swift client

 For basic operations we recommend using the _openstack command-line client_.
 It can access the object storage, but it is limited in its features.
 The more advanced _Swift command-line client_ is used in the examples.
 The instructions for the installation of the Swift command-line client can be found from [pouta/install-client](../../../cloud/pouta/install-client.md){:target="_blank"}.
-In the last section <i>Configure your terminal environment for OpenStack</i> is guidance for downloading the RC file.
+In the last section [Configure your terminal environment for OpenStack](../../../cloud/pouta/install-client.md#configure-your-terminal-environment-for-openstack){:target="_blank"} is guidance for downloading the RC file.

 Once you have the RC file, you can add the environment variables with the following command: